Hypothesis & Fuzzing

 if length > len(data) - 4:

-raise BufferError("Payload length mismatch")
+raise BufferError("payload length mismatch")

 @settings(max_examples=500, phases=[Phase.generate])

-def run_fuzz(data: bytes) -> None:
+def test_native_boundary(data: bytes) -> None:

 try: